The Stanley Park Ghost Train is a favourite family-friendly activity in Vancouver that features Halloween fun and

 Ghost Train at Stanley Park

-Each year the Stanley Park Ghost Train has a slightly different theme and in 2019 it’s Alice in Nightmareland.
-The story behind this year’s theme involves Alice falling into a hole, except this time she is in a graveyard.
+Each year the Stanley Park Ghost Train has a slightly different theme and in 2019 it was Alice in Nightmareland.
+The story behind the year’s theme involves Alice falling into a hole, except this time she is in a graveyard.
 If the theme returns, expect to see Alice, the rabbit, the Mad Hatter, tombs, gravestones and more!

 For information about train rides at other times of the year, click Stanley Park Miniature Railway.